-In North Carolina, anyone over the age of 16 may register, but the family must still give permission to donate anything for anyone under the age of 18 in the event of a tragedy.
-We recommend beginning the conversation about organ donation within the family before ever going to the DMV.
+In North Carolina, anyone over the age of 16 may register but, in the event of a tragedy, the family must still give permission to donate anything for anyone under the age of 18.
+We recommend beginning the conversation about organ, eye and tissue donation within the family before ever going to the DMV.
 Talking about it now can make the decision easier if tragedy ever does strike and allows family members to carry out each other’s wishes in a crisis.

 Donation has the potential to save and improve the lives of so many.
 Jason Ray's story illustrates the impact just one donor can have.

 To encourage and lead a discussion with your family, we offer the following suggestions:

 Make time to discuss the subject, perhaps over dinner or during family time.
 Bring up the subject and gauge your family’s reaction.
 If they seem interested, continue with the discussion.
 If not, try bringing it up on another occasion--you may have to try a couple of times to get everyone used to the idea.